oswaldamoah/q-mgmt/ReadMe.md

 ---

 ## 🎥 Presentation & Demonstration
-Watch the project in action:
+Watch the project in action (Kindly click on the thumbnail below to open the presentation via YouTube):

 <div align="center">
   <a href="https://youtu.be/l2T3VqzhqPs?si=arFiCq2okMiWosEv">